ADT Medical Alert: Costs, Systems, and Plans

 ADT currently offers three different medical alert systems, two for in-home use and one for mobile use.

-ADT medical alert systems start at $29.99 per month for their in-home landline system.
-Their in-home cellular system costs $37.99 per month, and their mobile system costs $39.99 per month.
+ADT medical alert systems start at $31.99 per month for their in-home landline system.
+Their in-home cellular system costs $39.99 per month, and their mobile system costs $41.99 per month.
+You can get a lower monthly price if you pay for a year or a quarter of service in advance.

 Both of ADT’s in-home medical alert systems come with either a bracelet or necklace help button.
 The mobile system can also be worn as a necklace.